Icinga/docker-icinga2-demo/README.md

 ## Usage

-Start a new privileged container, bind the cgroups and port 80:
+Start a new container, bind the container's port 80 to localhost:3080 and let the initialization do its job:

-    $ sudo docker run -ti -p 3080:80 icinga/icinga2:latest
+    $ sudo docker run -ti -p 3080:80 icinga/icinga2

+If you want to invoke it manually, go for

     $ sudo docker run -ti -p 3080:80 icinga/icinga2 /bin/bash
+    # /opt/icinga2/initdocker

 Build a new container based on this repository: